Commerce Exam > Commerce Notes > Economics Class 12 > Chapter Notes - Rural Development

 • Enhancing human resource development in rural regions.

-• Mitigating poverty.
+• Reducing poverty.

-Key Initiatives in rural development:
+Key Initiatives in Rural Development:

 • Enhancing human resources.